-You could roast the carrots and parsnips first before you add them to the pot to bring out even more flavours.
+You could roast the carrots and parsnips before adding them to the pot to bring out even more flavor.

-If you want to bulk out the carrot soup you can add lentils or any other type of beans that you’d like such as pinto beans.
+If you want to bulk out the carrot soup, add lentils or any other type of beans you’d like, such as pinto beans.

-Other flavour variations to consider for your carrot soup may be:
+Other flavor variations to consider for your carrot soup may be:

-- Curried Carrot Soup – Add 1 tablespoon of curry paste or 1 tablespoon curry powder
+- Curried Carrot Soup – Add 1 tablespoon of curry paste or 1 tablespoon of curry powder

 - Carrot Ginger Turmeric Soup – Add 1 tablespoon of ground turmeric powder